ava-labs/avalanche-docs/docs/overview/getting-started/avalanche-platform.md

 ## Contract Chain (C-Chain)

-The **C-Chain** is an implementation of the Ethereum Virtual Machine (EVM) allows for the creation and execution of Solidity smart contracts using the [C-Chain’s API](../../apis/avalanchego/apis/c-chain.md).
+The **C-Chain** is an implementation of the Ethereum Virtual Machine (EVM) and allows for the creation and execution of smart contracts written in Solidity using the [C-Chain’s API](../../apis/avalanchego/apis/c-chain.md).

 The C-Chain is an instance of the Coreth Virtual Machine.